Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 ## Build Insights Via Snowflake Dashboard
 Duration: 10

 Now that our models are built and ready to query, let's build some insights into your data!
-For the purposes of this lab, we will build a 4 tile dashboard within Snowflake.
+For the purposes of this lab, we will build a four tile dashboard within Snowflake.
 The SQL and accompanying screenshot of each tile setup is given below.
 NOTE: Only change the SQL if your database and/or schema name do not match below.

 ### Snowflake Dashboard
 Click the `Dashboards` item in the left navbar.
 This will display the Dashboard UI.
 Click `+ Dashboard` in the upper right to begin the dashboard creation process.